webern-unibas-ch/perspectives-of-digital-musicology-hs2025/assignments/assignment-04.md

 - What are the main objectives of OMR according to the paper?

-- Name and describe the main aspects included in the four stages of a typical framework for the automatic regocnition of music sheets.
+- Name the main aspects included in the four stages of a typical framework for the automatic regocnition of music sheets and briefly describe each stage.

-- Identify challenges in the evaluation of OMR processing systems?
+- Identify challenges involved in evaluating OMR processing systems?